APNewsBreak: Sheriff: Man admitted 2 slayings; gun used in 4

 The report filed with a judge Thursday in Carson City says the gun is believed to be the weapon also used to kill two Nevada women in their homes in Gardnerville south of Carson City days earlier.

-Carson City Sheriff Ken Furlong released the declaration of probable cause Friday in response to a public records request from the AP.
+Carson City Sheriff Ken Furlong released the declaration of probable cause Friday in response to a request from the AP.

 It says Wilber Martinez-Guzman admitted using a .22-caliber revolver stolen previously from the home of Gerald and Sharon David in Reno to kill them on Jan.
 16. The gun was recovered from a BMW in which authorities arrested Martinez-Guzman last Saturday in Carson City on a federal immigration charge.

-Note: This story has been corrected to say that Carson City Sheriff Ken Furlong released the declaration of probable cause Friday in response to a request from the AP.
-The documents were not released in response to a public records request.